- The Enterprise

 “I think the same could be said for all three counties,” Gottfried said.

 Indeed.
 “In 1861, the Confederate flag was flying above the courthouse in Prince Frederick,” Shomette said.

 On April 23, 1861, the St. Mary’s County commissioners sought to raise $10,000 from property taxes “for the purpose of purchasing arms and ammunition for our people, in order that they may be enabled to defend their rights.”

 The meeting of the Southern Rights Party for Charles County was reported in May 1861.

 Union troops soon made expeditions into Southern Maryland, for different reasons.
-Ten thousand federal troops would be stationed along the western shores of Charles County over the winter of 1861-1862 to defend from any Confederate invasion to take Washington, Gottfried said.
+Ten thousand federal troops would be stationed along the western shores of Charles County over the winter of 1861 to 1862 to defend against any Confederate invasion to take Washington, Gottfried said.

 In St. Mary’s, Union troops looked for smugglers, and residents “were viewed as the enemy,” he said.
 “And it didn’t help matters when they started rounding up citizens” in Southern Maryland, sending them to the Old Capitol Prison in the District.

 The Port Tobacco Times reported on June 20, 1861, that about 100 federal troops landed at Chapel Point.
 They went to the home of Samuel Cox, where “they demanded immediate delivery of all State arms in possession,” though none were found.
 “We expected a visit from them at Port Tobacco but were disappointed so far,” the editor wrote.